 - Debtholder demands the remaining balance: If a balance remains after the initial attempts to collect, the lender or a debt collection agency will pressure the borrower to pay.
 That usually includes aggressive or threatening calls.

 - Debtholder files a lawsuit: If the borrower is still unable to pay, the lender or debt collector may file a lawsuit against them.
+It’s important to note that it will be a civil lawsuit, not a criminal one.
+It is not a felony.
+You will not go to jail for not repaying payday loans.
+You could, however, be arrested for ignoring your court summons.

 - Judge orders wage garnishment: If the borrower can’t defend themselves or fails to show up to court, the judge will side with the lender.
 They may order various levies or garnishments, including wage garnishment.